I've always been interested in knots and rope-work, ever since an older brother taught me how to tie a Turk's Head when I was a teenager.

 Parachute cord is a synthetic material, consisting of a core of 7 to 11 inner strands of fine material, inside a sheath.
 It is usually about 2-3mm (1/8") in diameter and is very easy to work with.
 Most of what I use is known as '450' or '550' - referring to the breaking load weight (in pounds) of one strand.

-The colours and patterns available are astounding - you can see examples of some of the possibilities when you view the rest of the links at this site.
+The colours and patterns available are astounding - you can see examples of some of the possibilities here.

 Braiding is a particular type of rope-work, and has a close relationship to macramé and hand-weaving.
 In fact many of the knots used in braiding span these other crafts.